-A SGF with aggregation function f maximizes the social grade when the final grade $f(r_1, \ldots, r_n) = r$ minimizes the total disutility of all of the judges, $\Delta(r) = \sum{j \in \mathcal{J}} d(r, r_j)$.
+A SGF with aggregation function f maximizes welfare when the final grade $f(r_1, ..., r_n) = r$ minimizes the total disutility of all of the judges, $\Delta(r) = \sum{i \in \mathcal{I}} d(r, r_i)$.

-Theorem 12 The unique aggregation functions that maximize the social grade are the middlemost.
+Theorem 12.
+The unique aggregation functions that maximize welfare are the middlemost.

-Thus imposing an equity condition-namely, that judges compare performances with the same measure-together with the assumption that the measure is a distance function, implies that the optimal mechanism must be a majority decision.
-A distance function is equivalent to the existence of an interval measure (not necessarily compact).27
+Thus imposing an equity condition, namely, that judges compare performances with the same measure, together with the assumption that the measure is a distance function, implies that the optimal mechanism must be a majority decision.
+A distance function is equivalent to the existence of an interval measure (not necessarily compact).i

-Characterization A SGF rewards consensus when all of A's grades belong to the middlemost interval of B's grades implies that A's final grade is at least as high as B's final grade (when the number of judges is odd the condition means A's grades are all equal to B's unique middlemost grade).
+Characterization: A SGF rewards consensus when all of A's grades strictly belong to the middlemost interval of B's grades implies that A's final grade is higher than B's final grade.